webplatform/docs/tutorials/media_queries/index.md

 * '''resolution''', '''min-resolution''', '''max-resolution''': screen resolution expressed in dots per inch.

-* '''-webkit-device-pixel-ratio''', '''-webkit-min-device-pixel-ratio''', '''-webkit-max-device-pixel-ratio''': the number of device screen pixels that correspond to each CSS pixel, typically ranging from 1 for desktop browsers to 2 for the highest-resolution mobile screens.
+* '''device-pixel-ratio''', '''min-device-pixel-ratio''', '''max-device-pixel-ratio''': the number of device screen pixels that correspond to each CSS pixel, typically ranging from 1 for desktop browsers to 2 for the highest-resolution mobile screens.
 (On WebKit and Opera, this information is also available via '''window.devicePixelRatio'''.)

 * '''color''', '''min-color''', '''max-color''': color depth, expressed as the number of bits used to represent each color.